-Map the Meal Gap is a detailed analysis of food insecurity released by Feeding America each year.
-Feeding America undertook the Map the Meal Gap study to learn more about the face of hunger at the local community level.
+Map the Meal Gap is a detailed analysis of food insecurity released annually by Feeding America.
+The study teaches us more about the face of hunger at national, state, and local levels.

-The annual study measures the population affected by food insecurity and the factors that contribute to need in households across the country, including weekly food-budget shortfalls, demographics, poverty levels, unemployment rates and the cost of food.
-The information is provided in an interactive map that allows viewers to learn more about the residents struggling with hunger in their community and the food banks that serve them.
+The study measures the population affected by food insecurity, and the factors that contribute to need in households across the country.
+These factors include weekly food-budget shortfalls, demographics, poverty levels, unemployment rates, and the cost of food.
+The information is provided in an interactive map so you can learn more about the residents struggling with hunger in your community, and the food banks that serve them.

-Additionally, 1 in 5 children, 21.9 percent, in Second Harvest’s 46-county service area are food insecure.
-Although food insecurity is harmful to an individual, it can be particularly devastating among children due to their increased vulnerability and the potential for long-term consequences.
+One in 6 children in Second Harvest’s 46-county service area are food insecure.
+Although food insecurity is harmful to anyone, it can be particularly devastating to children due to their increased vulnerability and the potential for long-term consequences.